-► First, total ozone poleward of 63°N averaged for each March shows quantitatively how total ozone has changed in the Arctic (see Figure Q12-1).
+• First, total ozone poleward of 63°N averaged for each March shows quantitatively how total ozone has changed in the Arctic (see Figure Q12-1).
 The seasonal poleward and downward transport of ozone-rich air is naturally stronger in the Northern Hemisphere.
-As a result, total ozone values at the beginning of each winter season in the Arctic are considerably higher than in the Antarctic.
-Before depletion sets in, normal Arctic values are close to 450 DU and Antarctic values near 330 DU.
+As a result, total ozone values at the beginning of each winter season in the Arctic are considerably higher than those in the Antarctic.
+Before depletion sets in, normal Arctic values are close to 450 DU and Antarctic values close to 330 DU.
 Decreases from pre-ozone-hole average values (1970-1982) were observed in the Arctic by the mid-1980s, when larger changes were already occurring in the Antarctic.
-The decreases in total ozone have reached a maximum of about 30% and generally remain smaller than those found in the Antarctic.
-The low value of Arctic total ozone in March 1997 relative to 1970-1982 observations is the most comparable to Antarctic depletion.
-In the 1996/1997 Arctic winter, low temperatures facilitated large amounts of chemical depletion, while meteorological conditions kept ozone transport to high latitudes below average values.
+The decreases in total ozone are generally much smaller than those found in the Antarctic and lead to total ozone values that are